 It has long been known that sunrise touches the slopes of Cadillac Mountain before any other place in the United States during certain times of year.
-Native people who call this area home are known as the Wabanaki, meaning "People of the Dawnland."
+Native people who have called this area home since time immemorial are known as the Wabanaki, meaning "People of the Dawnland."
 For a millennia, indigenous language names identified places including mountain summits in what we now call Acadia National Park, Mount Desert Island, and Maine.
 With the colonization and attempted genocide of native people, all that changed.

 Today, there are more than 20 named mountains and summits that rise from the sea and comprise much of Mount Desert Island.
 These mountains inspired the French colonizer Samuel de Champlain to name the island "Ile des Monts Desert" in 1604, meaning the "Island of Barren Mountains."
 These mountains are not as barren as denoted by this name.

 Since Champlain's first documented naming of this place, the names of the mountains have changed multiple times.
 The naming was sometimes informal and then later identified on maps.
 Mountain name origins were typically derived from nearby landowners such as Robinson Mountain (now Acadia Mountain) or are lost to time such as Newport Mountain (now Champlain).
 As George B. Dorr worked to found Acadia National Park, he also renamed multiple peaks in his attempt to honor indigenous, English, and french heritage.